What you shouldn’t say to someone diagnosed with cancer

 Do: Ask permission.
 Before you visit, give advice or even ask probing questions, ask if it’s OK.
 And be OK if the answer is no.

 Do: Listen.
 This can be challenging, especially if you’re a “fix-it” type of person.
 Try to avoid cheerleading.
-Just listen as your friend shares her feelings.
+Just listen as your friend shares their feelings.

 Don’t: Give advice unless you’re asked.
-It may be irresistible to research your friends’ diagnosis and treatment options, but realize that not all breast cancers are treated the same way, and what is appropriate for treatment for one type of cancer and person may not be appropriate for another.
-Respect the decisions your friend and her physician are making together.
+It may be irresistible to research your friends’ diagnosis and treatment options but realize that not all cancers are treated the same way.
+What is appropriate for treatment for one type of cancer and person may not be appropriate for another.
+Respect the decisions your friend and their physician are making together.

 Do: Support your loved one’s decisions.
 Even if you don’t agree with the treatment plan, even if you share decision making, it is your friend or loved one’s body and, ultimately, their decision.

 Don’t: Disappear.
-Continuing friendships and regular activities can help your friend find her new normal during treatment and after.
+Continuing friendships and regular activities can help your friend find their new normal during treatment and after.

 Don’t: Process your own feelings in front of your loved one.
 Learning of a friend’s diagnosis can be difficult to hear.
 Acknowledge those feelings but cope with them before seeing your friend.

-Do: Think about it from your friend’s perspective.
+Do: Think about it from your loved one’s perspective.
 Don’t comment on appearance changes or any side effects of cancer or treatment.
 Think about what your friend would want to hear.

 Don’t: Ignore uncomfortable topics and feelings.
 A cancer diagnosis is scary, and treatment can be an emotional roller coaster.
 Allow your friend to be sad and to express those feelings.

 Want to learn more about your risk for breast cancer?
-Take a free, quick online assessment by clicking here.
+Take a free online assessment here.

-Dr. Jodi Brehm is an Aurora Health Care breast surgeon at Aurora Medical Center in Kenosha, Wis.
+Dr. Jodi Brehm is breast surgeon at Aurora Health Care.

 Related Posts